marcduiker/azure-functions-university/lessons/configuration-dotnet.md

    Replace `<NewSettingName>` and `<NewValue>` with the actual setting name and the actual you want to add.

-4. Use `func settings list` to see if that worked.
+5. Use `func settings list` to see if that worked.
-5. Now lets push the settings from `local.settings.json` to the (already created) Function App in Azure.
+6. Now lets push the settings from `local.settings.json` to the existing Function App in Azure.
 Ensure that you are logged in using the Azure CLI:

    ```cmd
    az login